patternfly/patternfly-elements/elements/pfelement/README.md

 ### Context

-All components automatically observe and react to the attribute `pfe-g-context` which can equal 1 of 3 possible options:
+All components automatically observe and react to the attribute `on` which can equal 1 of 3 possible options:

 - `light`
 - `dark`